csrao0721/devops-test/README.md

 The interview will be conducted as a code review.
 It is not required that you perform all tasks or achieve all the outcomes, but *you should be prepared to explain the tradeoffs that you made* from a priority and security standpoint.

 We will clone your repo and checkout the appropriate branch.
 We will then try to run your code on our machine against one of our AWS account.
-If we "accept" that branch/PR we will approve the PR and you will merge your branch to master.
-We will then move on to the next branch.

-Your score will be the number of the above tasks which "accepted" and able to be run from the master branch at the end of this process.

 Due to the public nature of this repo, forking will share you work with other candidates.
 Please do no fork this repo.
 Clone it and init your own new git repo.